 \subsubsection{Repository-Bias memorization}

 The second, more dramatic pattern appears when comparing performance between SWE-Bench and external benchmarks.
-While this performance drop is partly compounded by confounding variables, such as the significantly shorter issue descriptions in RefactorBench (Table~\ref{tab:file_count}), the data still points overwhelmingly to repository-level bias.
+While this performance drop is partly compounded by confounding variables, such as the significantly shorter issue descriptions in RefactorBench (Table~\ref{tab:file_count}), the data still points overwhelmingly to repo-level bias.

 The most compelling evidence comes from the Outside-Repo Tasks.
-These tasks were sourced from popular repositories (pandas, PyTorch) that are almost certainly well-represented in training data.
+These tasks were sourced from popular repositories that tend to be well-represented in training data.
 If models developed a general capability for popular Python projects, we would expect strong performance here.
-Instead, accuracy is uniformly lower (below 53\%) than those in SWE-Bench Verified.
+Instead, accuracy is uniformly lower ($<$53\%) than that in SWE-Bench Verified.

-The stark contrast between high performance on the SWE-Bench repositories and poor performance on these other popular repositories refutes the idea that models are simply good at "popular projects."
-It strongly supports our hypothesis of repository-bias memorization, where models have overfit to the specific architectural patterns and problem distributions of the dozen repositories in the SWE-Bench collection, failing to develop transferable skills.
+This stark contrast between high performance on SWE-Bench repositories and poor performance on equally popular repositories reveals that model success depends on more than just repository popularity.
+It thus supports our hypothesis of repository-bias memorization, where models have overfit to the specific architectural patterns and problem distributions of the twelve repositories in the SWE-Bench collection, failing to develop transferable skills.